Skip to main content

 Kingdom's Return: Time-Eating Fruit and the Ancient Monster Game Cover

-Kingdom's Return: Time-Eating Fruit and the Ancient Monster is a single player city builder game with fantasy and anime themes.
+Kingdom's Return: Time-Eating Fruit and the Ancient Monster is a single player city builder game.
 It was developed by INTI CREATES CO., LTD. and was released on April 23, 2026.
-It received mostly positive reviews from players.
+It received mostly positive reviews from both critics and players.

 A kingdom-rebuilding adventure filled with action and strategy!
 Kingdom's Return is an action RPG where you'll adventure to restore your fallen kingdom.
 Collect materials in 2D side-scrolling adventure stages, then use them in the strategy part to rebuild your kingdom and power up your characters!